Wave Mitigation, Shoreline Protection & Coastal Restoration

-Coastal restoration and protection efforts are critical to the survival of many coastal communities, and breakwaters may be used for that purpose as well as in waterbodies hosting water sports, where wave dampening is desirable for participants.
+Coastal protection efforts are critical to the survival of many coastal communities, and breakwaters may be used for that purpose.

 For the emerging floating solar and FPV markets, BioHaven Floating Islands can act both as perimeter protection to floating solar arrays and also as impact-mitigating platforms.